North Kivu: Displacement and specific incidents of targeted Killings

 The conflict over coltan resources also led to widespread displacement, as forces destroyed villages and expelled residents from their homes.
 Between April and October 2001, thousands of people were forcibly displaced in the Osso Sector around Mahanga when RCD-Goma and Rwandan forces sought control of mining areas.
 The displaced faced extreme hardships, with inadequate access to food, shelter, and sanitation, resulting in additional deaths due to disease and starvation.
 In some cases, residents were gathered in inadequate shelters, such as a school in Mahanga, where they were left without humanitarian aid.
 Many of the displaced perished.

-Specific incidents of targeted Killings

 Several targeted killings occurred throughout the conflict, often motivated by accusations of collaboration with opposition forces or mere association with the coltan trade.
-On May 25, 2001, Saasita Babaoni, a Congolese employee at a coltan comptoir in Masisi, was killed in his office by a Rwandan soldier.
+On 25 May 2001, Saasita Babaoni, a Congolese employee at a coltan comptoir in Masisi, was killed in his office by a Rwandan soldier.
 Despite prior threats and complaints, Rwandan authorities failed to act, and the perpetrator faced no accountability.

-Another significant incident occurred on August 28, 2001, when Rwandan soldiers detained a trader near Punia, forcing him to transport an RCD-Goma combatant and subsequently detaining him in a cachot souterrain, a pit used as a makeshift prison.
+Another significant incident occurred on 28 August 2001, when Rwandan soldiers detained a trader near Punia, forcing him to transport an RCD-Goma combatant and subsequently detaining him in a cachot souterrain, a pit used as a makeshift prison.
 That night, the trader witnessed the soldiers execute six other detainees, accused of collaborating with the Mayi-Mayi.